Applied Innovation Leadership MA

 Course overview

-- This course recognises the need for contemporary approaches to innovation that provide solutions to some to the world’s most intractable problems.
-To this end, Coventry University is committed to the United Nations Sustainable Development Goals that identify the seventeen most pressing issues facing humanity.
+• This course recognises the need for contemporary approaches to innovation that provide solutions to some of the world’s most intractable problems.
+To this end, Coventry University is committed to the United Nations Sustainable Development Goals that identify the seventeen most pressing issues facing humanity

-- Coventry University has invested in rapid prototyping technologies to provide you with opportunities to think-the-unthinkable and act as a real catalyst for positive change within industry and society at large.
+• Coventry University has invested in rapid prototyping technologies to provide you with opportunities2 to 'think the unthinkable' and act as a real catalyst for positive change within industry and society at large

 What you'll study